NYCPlanning/anex-summit-2024-demo-/README.md

 ## Stage 2: Pipeline

-Use a data pipeline to build Farm To Market
+Use a data pipeline to build Farm to Market

 1. Download all source data from their Open Data pages by navigating to `Export` -> `Download file`.
 Depending on the dataset, either download a CSV or a GeoJSON file.